 For those born into other religions, specifically Judaism and Islam, the procedure is performed at birth.
 Even though Christians reject most Old Testament rules, slicing off parts of infant penises is one that has been kept.

-There is one other religious reason that infant circumcision has remained the norm in the U.S. In 19th Century America, circumcision was part of the anti-masturbation movement.
+There is one other religious reason that infant circumcision has remained the norm in the United States.
+In 19th Century America, circumcision was part of the anti-masturbation movement.
 For reasons unclear, crusaders believed removing the foreskin would take away the pleasure and thereby discourage boys from accessing the self-service pump.
 I know I’m not much on anecdotal evidence, but I can attest this is an ineffective strategy.
-While this theory, and anti-Onanism in general has fallen out of favor, the accompanying circumcision has endured.
+While this theory, and anti-Onanism in general, has fallen out of favor, the accompanying circumcision has endured.

 Some of the reasons cited by circumcision advocates are so that the baby will look like his father, or would be made fun of in adolescence, or be unattractive to potential mates.
 These are horrible justifications for subjecting a baby to an unnecessary painful procedure that slices away a healthy, functioning part of the body.
 Another pro-snip plank is that an intact penis can produce a buildup of sebum and skin cells, but this innocuous substance easily washes away.